Julius-JiahaoLiu/ImageDisplay_Cpp_cross_platform/README.txt

 I used the cross-platform C++ imageDisplay starter project, and implemented and tested on an Apple M1 Silicon mac, using Mac OS 15.3 (24D60) with clang version 19.1.7 compiler!

 My submission contains three files:

-	1. ImageDisplay_C++_cross_platform/Main.cpp: source code, this is the entrance of MyImageApplication.
+	1. ImageDisplay_C++_cross_platform/src/Main.cpp: source code, this is the entrance of MyImageApplication.
 	2. ImageDisplay_C++_cross_platform/dependency/wxWidgets/src/osx/carbon/dcscreen.cpp: the provided file in starter code is outdated, incuring errors in CMkae Build.
 		I modified provided file base on this newer version (https://github.com/wxWidgets/wxWidgets/blob/7e32de0e7eb8df37f3cf3c78d4f736fc7111f899/src/osx/carbon/dcscreen.cpp).
 	3. ImageDisplay_C++_cross_platform/README.txt: this instruction file.

+IMPORTANT:

-IMPORTANT: I did implemented extra credit part with usage1: ./MyImageApplication imagePath scaleValue quantizationBits Of course, my implementation support usage2: ./MyImageApplication imagePath scaleValue quantizationBits pivotValue
+	I did implement extra credit part with usage1: ./MyImageApplication imagePath scaleValue quantizationBits Of course, my implementation support usage2: ./MyImageApplication imagePath scaleValue quantizationBits pivotValue

-Detailed explanation:
+Detailed Explanation:

+	MyImageApplication would check the input parameters are legal or not, i.e. the scaleValue in (0, 1.0], quantizationBits in (0, 8], pivotValue in [-1, 255].

+	First scale the image with 3 * 3 filter, I divide the target pixel coordinate by the scaleValue to get the corresponding source coordinate, then fetch and average the 3 * 3 block of the source pixel to get the target pixel value, R G B respectively.

-For quantization with given pivot value, I first calculate the boundaries of levels for uniform or logarithmic quantization.
+	Then quantize with given pivot value, I first calculate the boundaries of levels for uniform or logarithmic quantization.
 		Then given channel values, use binary search to quickly locate its levels and corresponding quantized value.
 Calculate the quantization error along the way.
 		Obviously, time complexity of above process would be O[(log2^quantizationBits) * pixels of image]

-I have implemented two sultions on the extra credit for optimal pivot searching.
+	Finally for optimal pivot searching in extra credit, I have implemented following two sultions:
 		1. suppose there is an unimodal distribution of MSE, i.e. decrease and increase among differnt pivot in [0, 255] I directly use ternary search for the unique optimal pivot value among all pixel with RGB values.
 			The time complexity of this approach would be O[log256 * (log2^quantizationBits) * pixels of image]
 		2. Since human vision is more sensitive to brightness (luminance) than color, I first convert each pixel to grayscale using the luminance formula: I = 0.299R + 0.587G + 0.114B Then, create a 256-bin array (histogram[256]) where each bin counts the number of pixels with that intensity.
 			Finally, use Otsu’s method to minimize the intra-class variance between two groups: [0, pivot] and [pivot, 255].
 			The time complexity of this approach would be O(256) + O[(log2^quantizationBits) * pixels of image].
 			Even with faster speed, this solution only works well on images with distinct dark and bright regions, e.g. lake-forest_512_512.rgb.
 	You can switch between above two solutions by comment out line Main.cpp:153 and uncomment line Main.cpp:160~161.

 ------------------------------------------------------------------------------------------------------------------------------------------------------